 Whenever possible, the Fund specifically invests in enterprises, business ventures or companies that benefit the State of New York’s economy.
 The Fund:

 - Invests in commercial real estate properties such as shopping centers, office buildings, residential properties and hotels.
 Through these investments, the Fund has been able to acquire, develop, re-lease and reposition properties that are in need of upgrading with the goal of increasing jobs, helping the community and increasing property values.
-In line with these goals, the Fund is currently undertaking a major redevelopment of an office building in New York City and has co-invested alongside a multi-family commingled fund which focuses on affordable housing in the State.
+In line with these goals, the Fund completed a major redevelopment of an office building in New York City and has co-invested in a multi-family sidecar which focuses on affordable housing in the State.

-- Finances small, private businesses seeking venture capital through its commitment to the New York Business Development Corporation (NYBDC) Program.
-NYBDC has completed loans to retailers, restaurants, small manufacturers and a variety of other service businesses across the State.
-Since this program began in 1987, NYBDC has made 1,152 loans totaling $401 million to businesses that employ over 23,000 New Yorkers.
+- Finances small, private businesses seeking venture capital through its commitment to Pursuit, formerly known as the New York Business Development Corporation (NYBDC) Program.
+Pursuit has completed loans to retailers, restaurants, small manufacturers and a variety of other service businesses across the State.
+Since this program began in 1987, NYBDC has made 1,184 loans totaling $424 million to businesses that employ over 24,200 New Yorkers.

-Additional information about these programs is available in the Investment section of NYSLRS 2018 Comprehensive Annual Financial Report beginning on page 84.
+Additional information about these programs is available in the Investment section of NYSLRS 2020 Comprehensive Annual Financial Report.